diversen/ubuntu-auto-upgrade-py/README.md

 You can also edit `restart` that determines if the server should restart when needed.
 You may also set a `timezone`.

-You may also alter the function `after_reboot` if you may want to start some service after the system has rebooted.

 ## Cron

 Set the script up as a cron script.
 Let it run every 10 minutes of once a week.